This post discusses the important theories of the CAP theorem and PACELC theorem in distributed systems.

 |---|---|---|

-| Zookeeper | CP | Sacrifices availability for consistency |
+| Zookeeper | CP | Maintains consistency at the cost of availability |

-| Cassandra | AP | Relaxes consistency to maintain high availability |
+| Cassandra | AP | Sacrifices consistency for high availability |

-What is PACELC Theorem
+What is the PACELC Theorem

-Components of PACELC Theorem:
+Components of the PACELC Theorem:

 - P: When a partition occurs